amiaopensource/av-python-carpentry/_episodes/10-creatingscript.md

 {: .challenge}

 This is where we can use the programming concept of `try` and `except`.
-First we try a bit of code, and if an error results, we try a different piece of code that should work.
+First we try one piece of code, and if an error results, we try a different piece of code that should work.
-For example, if we come across video files that don't have all the attributes that we expect,
+For example, if we survey files that aren't time-based, they won't have a `track.duration` reported by `pymediainfo`.
+When we run our previous script,
 1. our code errors out
 2. the `for` loop stops
 3. the script doesn't finish

-Instead, we'll ask the code to try and collect those attributes.
+Instead, we'll ask the code to try to collect all of the attributes.
-When python comes across files that are missing some of these key elements, it will return None (a null data type of its own making) rather than breaking down.
+When the script comes across files that are missing the duration, it will,
+1. try the first code
+2. fail because of an exception (`track.duration` doesn't exist)
+3. try the second code chunk which doesn't ask for duration and return a None value.

 ~~~
 for item in mov_list:
     media_info = MediaInfo.parse(item)
     for track in media_info.tracks:
         if track.track_type == "General":
+            try:
                 general_data = [
                     track.file_name,
                     track.file_extension,
                     track.format,
                     track.file_size,
                     track.duration]
-        if track.track_type == "Video":
-            try:
-                video_data = [
-                    track.codec_id,
-                    track.bit_rate,
-                    track.width,
-                    track.height,
-                    track.display_aspect_ratio,
-                    track.pixel_aspect_ratio,
-                    track.frame_rate,
-                    track.standard,
-                    track.color_space,
-                    track.chroma_subsampling,
-                    track.bit_depth,
-                    track.compression_mode]
             except:
-                video_data = [None, None, None, None, None, None, None, None, None, None, None, None]
-        if track.track_type == "Audio":
-            try:
-                audio_data = [
+                general_data = [
+                    track.file_name,
+                    track.file_extension,
                     track.format,
-                    track.bit_rate,
-                    track.channel_s,
-                    track.bit_depth,
-                    track.sampling_rate]
-            except:
-                audio_data = [None, None, None, None, None]
-    all_file_data.append(general_data + video_data + audio_data)
+                    track.file_size,
+                    None]
+    all_file_data.append(general_data)
 ~~~
 {: .language-python}